Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/programs-giftCards-get.md

             {{header.authorization}}

 + Parameter
-    + id (string) - the ID of the Giftcard Program to get.
+    + id (string) - the ID of the Gift Card Program to get.

 + Response 200 (application/json)
     + Attributes (Program)